cloudreve/docs/en/usage/storage/local.md

 2. Check if you're using an HTTP site URL in an HTTPS environment.
 3. Check if the server time differs significantly from the client time.
 If there's a large difference, synchronize the time, then go to `Admin Panel` -> `File System`, click `Clear Blob URL Cache` at the bottom, and try downloading again.
+4. If you're using Cloudflare, please check that the `Cache Level` is set to `Standard`.

 :::